 Free Street Parking in Nice

 To find free street parking you have to get out of downtown.
-The closest to the Old Town is on the streets of Mont Boron, then take the bus 14 back down, which passes every 15 minutes.
+The closest to the Old Town is on the streets heading up to Mont Boron, then hop on the bus 14 back down, which passes every 15 minutes.

 Almost all parking lots offer 1 hour free, including all the parking lots in and around the Old Town, but the catch is that you get charged for that first hour if you stay one minute too long!